 What is the best month to visit Portugal?

-Is Portugal expensive for vacation?
+Is Portugal expensive for international tourists?

 More About Portugal